elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 end
 ```

+##### Index Management

 The convenience methods `create_index!`, `delete_index!` and `refresh_index!` allow you to manage the index lifecycle.
 These methods can only be called on repository instances and are not implemented at the class level.

 ##### Serialization

-The `serialize` and `deserialize` methods allow you to customize the serialization of the document when passing it
+The `serialize` and `deserialize` methods allow you to customize the serialization of the document when it
-to the storage, and the initialization procedure when loading it from the storage:
+is persisted to Elasticsearch, and define the initialization procedure when loading it from the storage:

 ```ruby
 class NoteRepository